 The Right Tools

 They say knowing is half the battle.
 The same way someone would turn to me for financial advice, I knew I needed nutrition experts to help me get my diet dialed.

 “I’ve used Trifecta on and off for like 3 years.
 It's been a good run.
 Around the same time I first started with Trifecta I bought the RP template and started listening to their podcasts and reading some of their white pages.

 "It's not really rocket science, it's just something that you just don't really think about unless you're in a place where you want to see results or make a change.”

-I had tried other meal delivery companies in the past but it’s the quality and precision of Trifecta’s A La Carte proteins that work for me.
+I had tried other meal delivery companies in the past but it’s the quality and precision of Trifecta’s Meal Prep proteins that work for me.

 “I've done other ones where they send you the whole meal and I like the convenience of that but I noticed they didn't hit the exact macros that they suggest.